apeinot/incubator-nemo/report.md

 The refactoring is safe and non-invasive in a broader sense in relation to the code base.
 Nevertheless, there are some key points that are of interest.

 #### Benefits
 The refactoring was issued by an active author of the code base.
-There was a clear purpose of the refactoring and it thus had some Benefits.
+There was a clear purpose of the refactoring and it thus had some benefits.

 -The code is shorter and somewhat combats code duplication.
 The two functions were similar and one could easily see why one would want to merge them.